 Estang lies in heart of Bas Armagnac (where the best armagnac is produced) near Eauze, Nogaro (famous motor racing circuit) and Barbotan-les-Thermes renowned for its spa.
 Deep in verdant countryside 1.5km from the village you will discover this recently renovated gîte in an ancient farm dating back to the 17th century.
 The gîte is in the old stables, as the outer sliding door and the beams inside attest, but is bright and very well equipped and when you arrive the bed will be made and towels are provided.
 The village has a good range of shops and a restaurant.
-Enjoy breakfast on the east-facing patio or relax in the garden under the shade of fruit trees.
+Enjoy breakfast on the east-facing patio or relax in the garden under the shade of fruit trees or in the family library .
 There are many walks to discover, and the history and beautiful scenery of Gascony await you!
 The gîte adjoins the owners (who live above) but has a totally independent entrance and garden and so your privacy is ensured.

 |Capacity||: 2 - 4 people|

 |Bordeaux||: 152km 2h05|

 |Bergerac||: 143km 2h46|